mhweiner/hoare/README.md

 #### `equal(actual: any, expected: any, msg?: string): void`

-The same as `tape`'s `deepEqual` function which asserts deep and strict equality on objects or primitives.
+Asserts deep and strict equality on objects or primitives.
 Unless your code is non-deterministic, [this should be the only assertion you need](https://medium.com/javascript-scene/rethinking-unit-test-assertions-55f59358253f).
-We include others here for convenience, but the goal is to keep the number of assertions very small.

 #### `errorsEquivalent(err1: any, err2: any, msg?: string)`